-Over the last few years, average gas prices in the U.S. have ranged from less than $2.50 a gallon to well over $4 a gallon — meaning that the cost of gas could have a major impact (either positive or negative) on your next trip budget.
-No matter what you’re paying at the pump, we’ve come up with a few ways to help you trim your gas expenses.
+Over the last few years, average gas prices in the U.S. have ranged from less than $2.50 a gallon to well over $4 a gallon—meaning that the cost of gas could have a major impact (either positive or negative) on your next trip budget.
+No matter what you’re paying at the pump, I’ve come up with a few ways to help you save on gas when you travel.

 1) Buy gas the day before you travel.
 You already know where the best gas deals are near your house or office, so you might as well purchase the first tank of your trip at a price you know and can control.

 2) Empty out your ride.
-Leaving the 50-pound bag of dog food, the sack of grass seed or the immovable box of magazines headed for recycling in your car on long trips adds weight to your car and gobbles up fuel at a rate of 1 – 2 percent per 100 pounds.
-Lighten your load before traveling to save money.
+Leaving the 50-pound bag of dog food, the sack of grass seed, or the immovable box of magazines headed for recycling in your car on long trips adds weight to your car and gobbles up fuel at a rate of 1 – 2 percent per 100 pounds.
+Lighten your load before traveling to save on gas.

 Upon exiting, you’ll typically see a sign that looks something like: